3C277.1 e-MERLIN workshop: Part 1 - Calibration

 overwrite=True, plotfile='')

-Once you have inputted the parameters, execute step 2.
-Note that you can change the parameters interactively once plotms has started.
+Once you have entered the parameters, proceed to step 2.
+Be aware that you can modify the parameters interactively after plotms has started.

-Roughly the same interval at the start of each scan is bad for all sources and antennas, so the phase reference is a good source to examine.
-(In a few cases there is extra bad data, ignore that for now).
-Use the Zoom and display to estimate the time interval (as is shown in the above plot, and we shall enter that value in next part.
+Roughly the same interval at the start of each scan is bad for all sources and antennas, making the phase reference a valuable source to examine.
+(In a few cases, there is additional bad data; ignore that for now.)
+Use the zoom feature and display to estimate the time interval (as shown in the above plot), and we will enter that value in the next part.

 2C.
 Flag the bad data at the start of each scan (step 3)